MMP for Enriques pairs and singular Enriques varieties: Enriques varieties

-To show that $Y'$ is a primitive Enriques variety, we proceed inductively, using the fact that $Y_0 = Y$ is a primitive Enriques variety, given as the quotient $X_0 / G$ for some primitive symplectic variety $X_0 = X$ and some finite group $G \subseteq \Aut(X)$ acting non-symplectically and freely in codimension one on $X_0 = X$.
-Specifically, assuming that $Y_{i-1}$ is a primitive Enriques variety, given as the quotient $X_{i-1} / G$ as above with corresponding quotient map $\gamma_{i-1} \colon X_{i-1} \to Y_{i-1}$, by \autoref{lem:lifting_MMP_step} we obtain a commutative diagram:
+\begin{proof} Since $Y$ is a primitive Enriques variety, there exists a Galois quasi-\'etale cover $\gamma \colon X \to Y$ of $Y \simeq X / G$, where $X$ is a primitive symplectic variety and $G \neq \{ \Id_X \}$ is a finite cyclic subgroup of $\Aut(X)$ acting non-symplectically and freely in codimension one on $X$.
+Considering the Stein factorization of the composite map $f' \coloneqq \theta \circ \gamma$, we obtain the following commutative diagram: